-We are excited to announce the Call for Papers for the 25th International Workshop on Multi-Agent-Based Simulation (MABS 2024), a pivotal event that brings together leading researchers from Multi-Agent Systems (MAS) engineering and the social, economic, and organisational sciences.
+We are excited to announce the Call for Papers for the 27th International Workshop on Multi-Agent-Based Simulation (MABS 2026), a pivotal event that brings together leading researchers from Multi-Agent Systems (MAS) engineering and the social, economic, and organisational sciences.

-MABS 2024 is part of the AAMAS 2024 conference taking place at The University of Auckland in New Zealand on 6th-10th of May, 2024.
+MABS 2026 is part of the AAMAS 2026 conference taking place in Paphos, Cyprus from the 25th to the 29rd of May, 2026.

-MABS 2024 continues its tradition of fostering cross-fertilisation and innovation in MAS engineering and complex social and sociotechnical systems modeling.
+MABS 2026 continues its tradition of fostering cross-fertilisation and innovation in MAS engineering and complex social and sociotechnical systems modeling.
 The workshop encourages submissions in areas such as simulation methodology and tools, simulation of social and intelligent behaviour, diverse applications, and simulation analytics.

 The MABS workshop has run alongside the main conference since AAMAS was first held in Bologna in 2002 and continues to attract a diverse and enthusiastic group of participants.
-This year’s focus will be on ‘Modelling and Simulation of Societies’, which aligns closely with one of the 10 themes of the main AAMAS conference.

 For the MABS workshop, we encourage submission of work that is in a less finished state than we would expect to see at the main conference.
 We particularly encourage the submission of work that has open questions which would be worthy of discussion at the workshop.